HVAC Maintenance Contracts — Money Down the Drain?

 Before you agree to purchase an HVAC maintenance service contract, do not hesitate to ask questions.
 It would help if you asked the following:

-Doing research on your HVAC system can save you from potential frustrations and headaches in the future.
+Before signing on with any HVAC company, it is essential to research and check its reputation.
+Researching your HVAC system can save you from potential frustrations and headaches in the future.